-- Southern and Interzone Cross Country (Years 4 to 6)
+- Southern and Interzone Cross Country (Years 4-6)

 For example, a day at forest school which allows kids to practice their innovation and resilience.

-It is a stepping stone towards camp in years 5 & 6 and an opportunity to work with different kids in different learning spaces.
+This week is a stepping stone towards camp in Years 5 & 6 and an opportunity to work with peers in different learning spaces.

 Freedom Friday is a time on Friday afternoons where kids get choice over activities that interest them.
 Teachers, Staff, and Parents from our community run an array of options for the kids to opt in to every term of the year.
 Freedom Friday is a time where kids can have fun, try things they haven’t tried before, open themselves to new experiences, and cultivate the values of our school.

-Island Bay School has an expert Special Needs Coordinator (SENCO), Andrea Bailey, who leads and oversees the school’s provision of support for children with special needs.
+Island Bay School has an expert Learning Support Coordinator (SENCO), Andrea Bailey, who leads and oversees the school’s provision of support for children with additional needs.

-Should you be concerned about your child’s learning or behaviour then talk to your child’s class teacher and ask whether it is appropriate to refer your child to the special needs committee.
+Should you be concerned about your child’s learning or behaviour then talk to your child’s guardian group (GG) kaiako and ask whether it is appropriate to refer your child to the learning support committee.

 Sustainability and Garden to Table